WhitetailAni/java-checkers-cli/README.md

 There is no AI, it's two-player hot-seat.
 Maybe I'll add an AI someday. v1 will be solely two-player hot-seat.

 GUI version will be available at [java-checkers-gui](https://github.com/RealKGB/java-checkers-gui)

+Currently broken.
+I will fix it when I have time.